Zettlr/zettlr-docs/docs/en/core/import.md

 # Importing files

-From time to time, you may encounter files which are not in a format Zettlr recognizes, for instance Word documents or Open Document files.
-If you need to edit these files and want to do it in Zettlr, you have the option to import the files by choosing the appropriate menu item (in the `File` menu).

-> **Note**: Importing files requires Pandoc to be installed.
-Please see [the setup instructions for Pandoc](../installing-pandoc.md) on how to install it on your computer.
+Zettlr can import a large variety of files into Markdown so that you can work with these using the app.
+The process works straightforward: Simply select "File" -> "Import" and choose all the files you would like to import.
+Zettlr will then convert them one by one from whichever format they are in.

+The app will look at the file extensions of the file to determine the source format.
+This is important because each file format has different quirks and features, and Zettlr tries to treat each format well.
+In case Zettlr complains about a file, it might help to rename it to a common extension.

-The files will be imported into the **currently active directory**, so make sure to select the appropriate directory where you would like to import the files to prior to importing them.
+Every file will be imported into the **currently active directory**, so make sure to select the appropriate directory prior to importing them.
+This is meant as a convenience so you can save a few clicks.

+> Note that you can finetune the importer by modifying its defaults files.
+For example, by default Zettlr will direct Pandoc to extract images and other media files from Word documents into an asset directory so that you get to keep those media files.
+To see how you can control the importing process, have a look [at the defaults files documentation](defaults-files.md)